kushagra-inhub/first-time-demo/README.md

 # first-time-demo
-making it for the first time with apna college
+making it for the first time with apna college. my name is kushagra agarwal.